Multiple program formats

 This is not a teachable major.
 Information for students seeking a teaching certification as an Early Childhood Specialist with a ZA endorsement should see the B.S.
 Elementary Education (Early Childhood) program page.

-There are three ways to complete classes in this major:
+There are two ways to complete classes in this major:

 Classes at the main campus or regional site